Back to blog

 None of this scales.
 It's one number shared across your whole team.
 CI can't run it in parallel.
 The number gets flagged after too many signups.
 Someone's phone dies over the weekend and staging is broken until Monday.

-There are virtual number services — Twilio test numbers, TextNow, etc. But most apps have figured this out.
-Twilio test numbers get blocked by verification services.
-VoIP numbers get rejected by Stripe identity checks, dating apps, and anything using a phone intelligence API.
-The verification providers specifically filter for these.
+There are virtual number services — Twilio test numbers, TextNow, etc. But many apps have figured this out.
+Some test numbers get blocked by verification services, and VoIP numbers can be rejected by products using phone intelligence APIs.
+Verification providers can still challenge numbers based on their own risk systems.

-What you actually need is a real carrier number that isn't flagged as VoIP.
-One that receives real SMS, on a real carrier, with a clean history.
+What you actually need is a dedicated number that can receive real SMS and stay assigned to the same tester across repeat flows.
 And you need it provisioned on demand, not purchased from a store.

-This is what Zantiq does at the phone layer.
-Every tester gets a real Telnyx number on a tier-1 carrier.
-SMS arrives in the Zantiq platform within seconds.
-The AI orchestrator reads the verification code and enters it automatically.
+This is what Zantiq by Nomina does at the phone layer.
+Phone Tester add-ons provision dedicated numbers through Telnyx where available.
+SMS arrives in the Zantiq by Nomina platform, and the AI runner can use captured verification codes when the flow allows it.
 When the test is done, the number stays assigned to that tester for future runs, so you get consistent identity across test sessions.

 No drawer full of SIM cards.
 No shared spreadsheets.
 No praying that the Google Voice number hasn't been flagged yet.